willmino/UFOs/README.md

 If a user wants to find all of the UFO Sightings that occurred on a specific data like 1/1/2010 (a very active UFO day), the user must enter the exact data as the string `1/1/2010`.
 Otherwise, the wrong date will appear in the returned results, or no UFO Sightings may be returned if the wrong format is input for the date.
 For example, if a user enters `1-1-2010` into the field, the website will yield zero UFO Sighting search results.

-Here is an example of the wrong input a user submitted for the "Enter Date" filter criteria:
+Below is an example of the wrong input a user submitted for the "Enter Date" filter criteria.
+Notice that zero UFO Sightings were returned because the user used dash `-` characters instead of slash `/` characters in their search query.

 ![wrong_date_format](https://github.com/willmino/UFOs/blob/main/images/wrong_format_search.png)

-Below is an example of a successful search performed by a user because they entered the correct date format:
+Below is an example of a successful search performed by a user because they entered the correct date format.
+Notice that many search results returned.
+This user has plent of information to start fortifying their conspiract theories regarding the infamous UFO day `1/10/2010`!

 ![correct_date_format](https://github.com/willmino/UFOs/blob/main/images/correct_format_search.png)